An American Blogger

-At 65, I feel tired, and happy to have survived to tell the story.
-My brother, a cousin, a high school friend, another cousin . . . all have passed away in the past couple years.
-Ages ranged from 60 to 66.
+At 70, I feel tired, old, and fortunate to have survived to tell the story.
+My brother, a cousin, a high school friend, another cousin, another friend, this one from elementary school and Cub Scouts . . . all have passed away in the last few years.
+Ages ranged from 60 to 69.
 Are people really living much longer in retirement?
 Or is the truth, now and always, that a few people with good genes and good luck make it to old age?

 Many Americans in my cohort (the Baby Boomer generation) are in the same boat . . . make that the same airplane.
 Sometimes, it feels like we need a handbook, “How To Make A Controlled Crash Landing.”

 “Life After Sixty” “Dispatches from ConsterNation” “Work in Progress” “Living On The Grid, Thinking Outside The Box” (I keep changing the name) reports on the faltering American political and economic systems and the predicament of everyday Americans, particularly those who’ve reached a certain age (retirement).
-In recent years, I’ve come to focus more on my hometown, Montgomery County.
 I call this a “free-range blog” because I write about whatever and wherever I please.